ItsemiDev/docker-network-bridge/README.md

 - -t: tag/name for the build that will be called in the following command
 - --rm: Remove intermediate containers after a successful build
+- -f: Name of the Dockerfile (Default is PATH/Dockerfile)

 ### Step 2: Run the server inside the first-network